Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Introduction

-In analogy with \Cref{j} in the K3 case, a certain genericity assumption on the fiber $F$ ensures that $\pi$ is of type A. A fiber of $\pi$ is called \emph{non-multiple} if its cycle class is of the form $\sum_j a_j [Y_j]$ with $\gcd \{ a_j \} = 1$, where $Y_j$ denotes the irreducible components of the fiber.
+In analogy with \Cref{j} in the K3 case, a certain genericity assumption on the fiber $F$ ensures that $\pi$ is of type A. A fiber of $\pi$ is called \emph{non-multiple} if its cycle class is of the form $\sum_j a_j [Y_j]$ with $\gcd \{ a_j \} = 1$, where $Y_j$ denotes the irreducible components of the support of the fiber.